-A performance analysis can also show an individual that their after-tax return diminishes the longer they hold an investment property in most cases.
-This can be proven by using a "cash flow analysis program."
-You will be able to determine when to sell your asset as your after tax return annually reaches a point where the risk vs. return ratio does not meet your financial comfort level.
-As a rule of thumb this happens between five and ten years.

-In addition, a performance analysis is used to show an investor how they can increase both cash flow before taxes as well as increasing cash flow after taxes.
+A "performance analysis" can also show an individual that their after-tax return diminishes the longer they hold an investment property in most cases.
+This can be proven by using any "cash flow analysis program."
+You will be able to determine when to sell your asset as your after tax return annually reaches a point where the risk vs return ratio does not meet your financial comfort level.
+As a rule of thumb today, this happens between five and ten years.
+In addition, a "performance analysis" is used to show an investor how they can increase both cash flow before taxes as well as increasing cash flow after taxes.
 This can be accomplished by upgrading their real estate holdings by disposing of an investment property that is producing a diminishing rate of return on an after-tax basis.

-With the use of leverage and Section "1031" of the Internal Revenue Code, you have the ability to increase your cash flow and in most cases also increase the size of your real estate investment portfolio by using your additional equity growth, just like with a financial physical.
+With the use of leverage and Section 1031 of the Internal Revenue Code, you have the ability to increase your cash flow and in most cases also increase the size of your real estate investment portfolio by using your additional equity growth, just like with a "financial physical."

-So, if you want to know how healthy your real estate investment is producing, you need to have a performance analysis conducted.
+So, if you want to know how "healthy" your real estate investment is producing, you need to have a "performance analysis" conducted.

-Russell Gullo, CCIM, CEA, is a certified exchange advisor, president of R. J. Gullo & Co., Inc., West Seneca, N.Y.
+Russell Gullo, CCIM, CEA, is a certified commercial investment member, a certified exchange advisor, and CEO of the R. J. Gullo Cos., and is a national trainer for the American Institute of Real Estate Exchangors, Inc., Buffalo, N.Y.